czaj/DCE/README.md

 - parallel computing
 and more ...

 The codes published under a Creative Commons Attribution 4.0 License.
 This means you are free to use, share, or modify them for any purpose, even commercially.
-What we ask in return is that you acknowledge the source of the codes or reference one of our papers.
+What we ask in return is that you acknowledge the source of the codes or reference one of our papers (see czaj.org/research for details).

 We are sharing the codes for two reasons:
 - Evolution - feel free to study, apply, extend, and build upon what we have done.